Becoming a digital nomad can seem like the dream lifestyle.

 - Surfing on amazing waves in Bali

-Following the skills mentioned above, learning new skills and developing my portfolio has allowed me to set up an office anywhere in the world I am lucky enough to go.
+Following the skills mentioned above, learning new skills and developing my portfolio has allowed me to become completely location independent and work from beautiful countries around the world.

 Becoming a digital nomad may take a lot of work, and it definitely isn’t always easy, but the rewards are life-changing!

 I hope this article has given you an idea of what it takes to become a digital nomad.